Fluorene: Ligand properties

 Fluorene and its derivatives can be deprotonated to give ligands akin to cyclopentadienide.

 A fluorenyl-derived Kaminsky precatalyst for producing syndiotactic polypropylene.

 Uses

 Fluorene is a precursor to other fluorene compounds; the parent species has few applications.
 Fluorene-9-carboxylic acid is a precursor to pharmaceuticals.
 Oxidation of fluorene gives fluorenone, which is nitrated to give commercially useful derivatives.
 9-Fluorenylmethyl chloroformate (Fmoc chloride) is used to introduce the 9-fluorenylmethyl carbamate (Fmoc) protecting group on amines in peptide synthesis.

 Polyfluorene polymers (where carbon 7 of one unit is linked to carbon 2 of the next one, displacing two hydrogens) are electrically conductive and electroluminescent, and have been much investigated as a luminophore in organic light-emitting diodes.

+Fluorene is used to make 9-benzylfluorene [1572-46-9].
+The importance of this is that it is used in the synthesis of UCL 1608 [371172-30-4], a medicine discovered by C. Robin Ganellin & Co.

 Fluorene dyes

 Fluorene dyes are well developed.
 Most are prepared by condensation of the active methylene group with carbonyls.
-2-Aminofluorene, 3,6-bis-(dimethylamino)fluorene, and 2,7-diiodofluorene are precursors to dyes.
+2-Aminofluorene, 3,6-bis(dimethylamino)fluorene, and 2,7-diiodofluorene are precursors to dyes.